The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 6. Village of Santo Domingo

-• Home types: Patio villas, courtyard villas, golf course designer homes
+- Home types: Patio villas, courtyard villas, golf course designer homes

-• Great for: Beautiful views, country clubs, recreation
+- Great for: Beautiful views, country clubs, recreation

-The beautiful Village of Santo Domingo, located on the northern part of The Villages, features plentiful golf courses and is close to entertainment, dining, and shopping options.
+The beautiful Village of Santo Domingo, located in the northern part of The Villages, features plentiful golf courses and is close to entertainment, dining, and shopping options.
 Like other nearby villages, residents are always on the move, as they can easily access various facilities, such as recreation centers, golf courses, and the town square.

-Two of the country clubs that are located in this area are the Tierra Del Sol Country Club and the Hacienda Hills Country Club.
+Two of the country clubs located in this area are the Tierra Del Sol Country Club and the Hacienda Hills Country Club.
 Both have restaurants, a pool, tennis courts, and a pro shop.
 And the El Santiago Recreation Center, which is a beach-themed facility, features all kinds of activities such as bocce ball, fencing, and tennis, which are some of the most fun things to do in The Villages.
 Its gathering rooms can also be used for club meetings and classes.

 7. Village of Bridgeport

-• Home types: Large, upscale homes with big backyards and multiple bedrooms
+- Home types: Large, upscale homes with big backyards and multiple bedrooms

-• Great for: Waterfront homes, golfing, social activities, boat racing
+- Great for: Waterfront homes, golfing, social activities, boat racing

 The Village of Bridgeport at Lake Sumter is popular for its large waterfront homes, which are all near the Lake Sumter Landing Market Square that includes restaurants and entertainment options.